Artii4/Colors.h/README.md

 setBrightWhite();

 // RGB
-rgb(100, 12, 30, BACKGROUND);   // Sets the background to be dark-red
+rgb(100, 12, 30, layer::BACKGROUND);   // Sets the background to be dark-red

 // Reset all options
 resetAll();